-As you pursue your educational goals, Student Financial Services (SFS) understands that meeting the cost of your education can be a major concern.
+As you pursue your educational goals, Student Financial Aid (SFS) understands that meeting the cost of your education can be a major concern.
 We first encourage you to complete a FAFSA to determine your eligibility for federal, state, and institutional aid.
-If your awards are lower than your Tuition, Fees and other costs, you may want to consider a Private education loan.
+If your awards are lower than your Tuition, Fees and other costs, you may want to consider a Private Education Loan.

 Important: Private education loans are subject to credit approval and may be denied.
 If denied there may be no substitute funding available.
 Please carefully consider whether a Private education loan is a viable option.

 Your loan application should reflect the amount of funds you wish to borrow for your actual period(s) of enrollment.
 Approved loan amounts will be disbursed based on your actual enrollment.
-If you wish the Private Loan for a specific term or semester, please notify SFS at email@example.com.
+If you wish to seek a Private Loan for a specific term or semester, please notify SFS at email@example.com.
 If SFS is not notified the Private education loan award will be split over the academic year (Fall/Spring).
-Please understand that you cannot receive more funding than your Cost of Attendance (COA) allows.
+You cannot receive more funding than your Cost of Attendance (COA) allows.
 SFS will include as much of your approved Private education loan as possible in your award.